o-jasper/merkletree/readme.md

 * [Dropbox example](https://github.com/jorisbontje/cll-sim/blob/master/examples/decentralized-dropbox.cll), i suppose.

-#### Additional
-An idea is to take probabilities for leafs and make a somewhat lobsided tree that minimizes the average length of proving merkle paths.
-The checking mechanism doesnt care about the shape of the merkle tree, so it can be added later, also, `merkletree.Finish` can sort-of be used prematurely for lobsidedness.

-On the other hand, off-chain, the efficiency in memory is better if things you want to keep track of are bunched together.

-### Functions
+### Cumulative merkle-tree generation functions
 These are functions of the Merkle tree, using stuff in `src/merkle/` and `src/hash_extra/`, not any of the other stuff.
+The trie doesnt work.

 not the signed merkle tree